Mercer County Workers’ Compensation Lawyer

 Our firm’s Mercer County workers’ compensation lawyers represent injured employees to obtain all the benefits that the law allows.
 Call a seasoned lawyer today to get started on your case.

-Workers’ Compensation Law in New Jersey
+Workers’ Compensation Law in Mercer County

 Workers’ compensation benefits are payable to workers who sustain injuries at work.
 While this may seem like a simple concept, many cases have been argued over what it means to be at work.
 An employee must be hurt while in the course and scope of his or her employment, or in other words, while actually performing work activates as a person is reasonably expected to do.